 2. How can I protect myself from getting COVID-19 if I have diabetes?

-In addition to practicing the recommended CDC guidelines on infection prevention (like washing your hands, not touching your face and social distancing), follow your regular care plan to control your blood sugar, including:
+In addition to practicing the recommended CDC guidelines on infection prevention (like washing your hands, not touching your face, wearing a mask and social distancing), follow your regular care plan to control your blood sugar, including:

 - Taking your medications as directed by your healthcare provider.

-- Ensuring you have enough medications, lancets and test strips.
+- Ensuring that you have enough medications, lancets and test strips.

 - Making healthy dietary choices to keep blood sugar better controlled and reaching out to your healthcare provider if your blood sugar is not well controlled.